-Each initial configuration was a randomized structure generated by NVT \gls{MD} simulations using a Bussi thermostat~\cite{bussi_2007}: melting a 27,000-atom cell (10,000-atom cell for \gls{ACD}) of diamond at 9000~K for 10~ps, changing the species composition of this cell if needed (for \gls{ACD} and \gls{ACO}), and then quenching to 5000~K over 1~ps.
-The simulations followed a protocol of annealing under either NVT or NPT conditions, with the latter being used to infer the experimental density as enabled by the modified virial tensor (see Ref.~\cite{acc_paper}).
+Each initial configuration was a randomized structure generated by NVT \gls{MD} simulations using a Bussi thermostat~\cite{bussi_2007}: melting a 27,000-atom cell (10,000-atom cell for \gls{ACD}) of diamond at 9000~K for 10~ps, changing the species composition of this cell if needed (for \gls{ACD} and \gls{ACO}), and then quenching to 3500~K or 5000~K over 1~ps starting from the expected experimental density.
+The simulations followed a protocol of annealing under either NVT or NPT conditions, with the latter being used to infer the experimental density as enabled by the modified virial tensor (see Ref.~\cite{zarrouk_2025b}).
 For comparison, we performed the exact same temperature protocol with the experimental forces turned off and the volume kept at the expected experimental density.
 These will be denoted as ``control'' in the rest of this letter.
-All other simulation details and parameter values are given in Ref.~\cite{acc_paper}.
+All other simulation details and parameter values are given in Ref.~\cite{zarrouk_2025b}.

-In Fig.~\ref{fig:xrdglassycarbon}, we show the results of applying the \gls{MAD} methodology to generate structural models of three diverse disordered carbon materials using three different experimental observables. \Gls{MAD} produced final pure carbon structures that agreed with both the experimental data used and the expected experimental carbon motif percentages (see Ref.~\cite{acc_paper}).
+In Fig.~\ref{fig:xrdglassycarbon}, we show the results of applying the \gls{MAD} methodology to generate structural models of three diverse disordered carbon materials using three different experimental observables. \Gls{MAD} produced final pure carbon structures that agreed with both the experimental data used and the expected experimental carbon motif percentages (see Ref.~\cite{zarrouk_2025b}).
 Furthermore, it generated carbon structures that were lower in interatomic potential energy than that of the control simulations.
 This last result highlights the potential usefulness of \gls{MAD} for overcoming kinetic barriers that may be inherent to regular \gls{MD}-based sampling protocols.

 For glassy carbon, curved graphitic (so-called ``turbostratic'') sheets compose the bulk of the structure, with $sp^3$ motifs linking the sheets together, and fullerene-like motifs, which agrees with experimentally derived models of glassy carbon \cite{harris_2004,harris_2005,uskokovic_2021}. \gls{MAD} found a higher density, 1.9~{\gcm}, compared to that of the control, 1.5~{\gcm}. \gls{MAD} glassy carbon structures reproduced all the peaks of the \gls{XRD} pattern, including the high-$Q$ peaks which were not resolved by the control simulations.
 This resulted in longer-ranged correlations in the \gls{PDF}, suggesting significant inter-layer structure correlation.